 Top Notch Toppers

 In addition to home-prepared fruits and veggies, as above, there are lots of other options for dog food toppers.
 Not up for homemade?
 Short on space?
 Special doggy diet?
 You can buy ready-made toppers and sprinkles, combine compatible foods for added variety, or add other dog-friendly ready-to-use foods and supplements.
+Combining complete and balanced food in the daily diet is a good way to mix things up with less stress about the balance, as long as you make sure you have the total calories right.
 Humphrey’s current diet has a lot of different rotational foods and add-ins as part of our effort to try and help him with special health issues (keep your fingers and tails crossed for us please, pups and peeps).